bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 The following are the implementation details of OrthoRoute.
 How I built it, and why I made the decisions I did.
 If you want to never write a plugin for KiCad, skip this section.

 Pre-KiCad 9.0 had a SWIG-based plugin system.
-Compared to the new IPC plugin system released with KiCad 9, there are serious deficits.
+There are serious deficits with this SWIG-based system compared to the new IPC plugin system released with KiCad 9.
 The SWIG-based system was locked to the Python environment bundled with KiCad.
 Process isolation, threading, and performance constraints abound.
 Doing GPU programming with CuPy, while not impossible, is difficult.

 The new IPC plugin system for KiCad is a godsend.
 The basic structure of the OrthoRoute plugin looks something like this: